For over two years I’ve been crisscrossing Europe by train with a dog.

 European train operators don’t care what size your dog’s carrier is as long as you can close it.
 They don’t care what material it’s made out of as long as you can clean it if your pet has an accident.
 They just want Fido to be in a carrier so he doesn’t run off, bother other passengers, or get injured himself when someone steps on his tail.

-And for a quite reasonable price I got the Pet Peppy Carrier with zipping, fold-out mesh sides so that my dog can stretch out even when the carrier itself is technically stashed under the seat in front of me.
+And for a quite reasonable price I got the No products found. with zipping, fold-out mesh sides so that my dog can stretch out even when the carrier itself is technically stashed under the seat in front of me.
 The breathable mesh top and sides means we can see each other and she doesn’t have to feel claustrophobic.
 The fleecy pad makes her ride extra comfy and the side pockets give me a place to stash collapsible food and water bowls and her pet passport — more about that in a minute.

 The Paperwork for Travelling with a Dog in Europe